-This page contains brief information about methotrexate and a collection of links to more information about the use of this drug, research results, and ongoing clinical trials.
+This page contains brief information about methotrexate sodium and a collection of links to more information about the use of this drug, research results, and ongoing clinical trials.

 Use in Cancer